-- The child must attend CCB approved or registered child care. - The claimant or partner must be liable for the payment of the child care fees.
+- The child must attend approved child care for the purposes of Child Care Benefit or registered child care. - The claimant or partner must be liable for the payment of the child care fees.

-- The claimant or partner must be living permanently in Australia and be: - an Australian citizen, or - the holder of a permanent visa, or - a New Zealand citizen who arrived on a New Zealand passport, or - a holder of a certain temporary visa (e.g. Spouse/Partner Provisional and 851 Resolution of Status (Permanent) (Class CD) and similar subclass visas), or - a student from outside Australia sponsored by the Australian Government, or - a non-resident experiencing hardship or special circumstances.
+- The claimant or partner must be living permanently in Australia and be: - an Australian citizen, or - the holder of a permanent visa, or - a New Zealand citizen who arrived on a New Zealand passport, or - a holder of a certain temporary visa (subclass 070, 309, 310, 447, 451, 695, 785, 787, 820 or 826, or the holder of a Criminal Justice Stay Visa issued specifically for the purpose of assisting in the administration of criminal justice in relation to the offence of people trafficking, sexual servitude or deceptive recruiting), or - a student from outside Australia sponsored by the Australian Government. or - a non-resident experiencing hardship or special circumstances.